Brett Allen Myers

 Myers became a free agent after the 2009 season and signed a contract with the Houston Astros.
 He had the best season of his career in 2010, going 14-8 with a 3.14 ERA and 180 strikeouts in spite of pitching for a weak team.
 Things went sour in 2011 however, as he fell to 7-14, 4.46, not being able to defy the law of gravity for a second consecutive year.
 His record reflected the Astros' wretched season, but he still managed to top 200 innings and to record 160 strikeouts.
 However, as spring training opened in 2012, in a move taking him back to 2007, the Astros announced that he would be their closer.
 The incumbent in the role, Mark Melancon, had been traded in the off-season, and the other experienced pitcher vying for the job, Brandon Lyon, was coming off major arm surgery.
 Still, it was a strange move given Myers' history of pitching quite well as a starter, and of being a workhorse on a staff where few pitchers could be counted on to go deep into games.
 He went 0-4 with 19 saves in 35 games that season, but on July 21st, one day after the Astros' acquisition of closer Francisco Cordero from the Toronto Blue Jays, he was traded to the Chicago White Sox in return for two minor leaguers, Matt Heidenreich and Blair Walters.
 He pitched another 35 times for Chicago, going 3-4 with a 3.12 ERA but no saves, ending the year with a combined record of 3-8, 3.31 and 19 saves in 70 appearances.
 He pitched 65 12/3, giving up 65 hits and 15 walks, and striking out 41.

 On January 1, 2013, Myers signed a one-year contract with the Cleveland Indians, who stated that they planned to use him as a starter once again.
 He was roughed up in his debut with the Indians on April 4th, matching a personal worst by giving up four homers to the Toronto Blue Jays in being charged with a 10-8 loss.
+He pitched only 4 times that season. going 0-3, 8.02, then went on the disabled list with inflammation in his right elbow.
+He went on a couple of minor league rehabilitation assignments, but did not make it back to the majors and on August 29th, he was handed his unconditional release by the Indians, bringing his playing career to an end.

 In May 2015, Myers released a country music album titled Backwoods Rebel.